bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Heads-Up

-Next unit, you will review wireframing, flexbox, responsive web design and advanced CSS topics, such as pseudo-classes and CSS variables.
+Next week, you will review wireframing, flexbox, responsive web design and advanced CSS topics, such as pseudo-classes and CSS variables.

 **Important**: Students must create a professional README file for every Challenge that they complete.
 Refer them to this [Professional README Guide](../../01-Class-Content/01-HTML-Git-CSS/04-Supplemental/professional-readme-guide/README.md) and remind them of its importance.